Gaston, Count of Candale

-Gaston de Foix (1448 – 25 March 1500), Earl of Kendal and Count of Benauges, was a French nobleman in the last decades of the Middle Ages.
+Gaston of Foix (1448 – 25 March 1500), Earl of Kendal and Count of Benauges, was a French nobleman in the last decades of the Middle Ages.
 He was a cadet member of the important Foix family in Southern France.
-He was a son of John de Foix, 1st Earl of Kendal and Margaret Kerdeston.
+He was the son of John de Foix, 1st Earl of Kendal, and Margaret Kerdeston.

 Gaston succeeded as the Count of Benauges in France.
-As an heir of John de Foix, Earl of Kendal, he also continued to claim that English peerage and therefore was styled Comte de Candale.
+As heir of John de Foix, Earl of Kendal, he also continued to claim that English peerage and therefore was styled Comte de Candale.

+Marriages and issue

 He firstly married Infanta Catherine of Navarre, the youngest daughter of Gaston IV, Count of Foix, and Eleanor of Navarre.
 They had four children: